Updated: May 13

 Here's my take on the busy mama experience, honoring it in poem format.

 I was inspired to write this poem around Mother's Day 2018.
 From one busy nurturer to the next, it's dedicated to all the busy people who have full workloads and full hearts.

 Ask me how my day was, I'll tell you it was fine.
-The truth is that I did a lot in very little time.
+But the truth is that I did a lot in very little time.
 I woke after my alarm clock rang, so I didn't get a jump-start on my day.
 I was rushing around so much, I couldn't stop to play.

 There were bags to pack, lunches to make and breakfasts to prepare.
 I was in such a hurry to start my day, I forgot to brush my hair.
-I dropped off my children at daycare and school so they could learn and grow.
-Yet part of me wishes that I was in the know Of everything they did throughout the day.
+I dropped off my kids at daycare and school so they could learn and grow.
+Yet part of me wishes that I was in the know Of everything they did throughout their entire day.
 But I had to get to work, there were meetings underway.
 As my mind stayed buzzing with busyness, leaping from one task to another I paused for a moment to remind myself that I am first a mother.
 I thought about the things in life that truly matter most

 Our skills, passions and interests cover such a breathtaking range.
 We have more love, courage and inner strength than anyone will ever know.
-These qualities are so abundant that we can't help to let them flow.
+These qualities are so abundant that we can't help but to let them flow.

 For the tired and the overworked mamas and the mamas who have it tough Know that you are appreciated and valued, and that you do enough.

 Get a monthly self-care boost delivered to your inbox + 25% off my books when you join the Stand Up for Your Self-Care Community.